 (ii) Appointment.
-Contracting Directors may be appointed or rescinded by the HCA and serve within the limits of their appointed authority.
 Appointments must be in writing with a copy sent to the SPE at spe.request@gsa.gov.

-(5) Contracting Activity Advocate for Competition.
+(4) Contracting Activity Advocate for Competition.
 The duties and responsibilities for Advocates for Competition are identified in FAR 6.502.
-Contracting Activity Advocate for Competition may be appointed or rescinded by the HCA and serve within the limits of their appointed authority.
-Appointments must be in writing with a copy sent to the SPE at spe_request@gsa.gov.
+Appointments must be in writing with a copy sent to the SPE at spe.request@gsa.gov.

-(6) Acquisition Career Navigator (ACN).
+(5) Acquisition Career Navigator (ACN).